VadimYermak/Portfolio-Planner/README.md

 <br/>

 ## Background
-Financial concepts and wealth management can be daunting to understand for people who do not have a background in finance.
+Financial concepts and wealth management can be daunting to understand for indivduals who do not have a background in finance.
+This program will allow users to research and experiment with different stocks and see how their decisions affect future financial returns.

 ## Installation Requirements / Technologies
 Import the following packages before running the script.
 Note that the user will need to create a .env file with their own API keys.